PhyloSketch App User Manual

 - Revert Color Button - A button to reset the edge color to its default value.

-- Show Arrow Heads - A toggle button to enable or disable arrowheads on edges.
+- Show Arrows - A button to enable or disable arrowheads on edges.

 7.5 Edge Labels Panel